 The Foundation evaluated current contracts to determine which met the criteria of a lease.
-The right of use (ROU) assets represent the Foundation's right to use underlying assets for the lease term, and the lease obligation represent the Foundation's obligation to make lease payments arising from these leases.
-The ROU asset and lease obligation, all of which arise from operating leases, were calculated based on the present value of future lease payments over the lease terms.
-The incremental borrowing rate applied to calculate lease obligation as of September 30, 2023 was 5%.
+The right of use (ROU) assets represent the Foundation's right to use underlying assets for the lease term, and the lease obligations represent the Foundation's obligation to make lease payments arising from these leases.
+The ROU assets and lease obligations, all of which arise from operating leases, were calculated based on the present value of future lease payments over the lease terms.
+The incremental borrowing rate applied to calculate lease obligations as of September 30, 2024 was 5% for the office space lease and 3% for the equipment lease; which are based on risk free borrowing rates as of the lease date.